Scott A. Webber

 Scott was admitted to the bar in 2021 and immediately jumped at the opportunity to join Rusin & Maciorowski.
 Scott looks forward to utilizing his history of academic achievement and professional success to zealously serve his clients.

-In his spare time, Scott primarily enjoys spending time with his soon to be wife and daughter, NFL football, and listening to a myriad of sport and history podcasts.
+In his spare time, Scott enjoys spending time with his wife and daughter, NFL football, and listening to a myriad of sport and history podcasts.